Apjo/AWSAssociateSolutionsArchitectNotes/README.md

 # AWS Associate Solutions Architect Notes

-These are the notes I have prepared while doing the online course for `AWS Associate Solutions Architect`
+Notes prepared while doing the online course on AWS Associate Solutions Architect.

+I have not taken the exam, but I am planning to, some time in the future :)

-One of the course is taught by [Ryan Kroonenburg](https://www.udemy.com/user/ryankroonenburg/), and the one that I am biased towards and is much better than the Acloud one is [this](https://www.udemy.com/aws-certified-solutions-architect-associate-exam/) taught by Eissa.
+These notes are a mixture of notes from a course taught by [Ryan Kroonenburg](https://www.udemy.com/user/ryankroonenburg/), and one taught by [Eissa](https://www.udemy.com/aws-certified-solutions-architect-associate-exam/)

-# What do I need for this course:
-- AWS account Free tier
-- Domain name(optional)
-- A Laptop with internet connection

-# History of AWS:
-It all started with **Chris Pinkman** and **Benjamin Black** presenting a paper on Amazon’s internal infrastructure, and requested the CEO to sell it as a service, while preparing a business case

-Following are the sequence of events:

-    1. 2004, SQS launched
-    2. 2006, AWS launched officially
-    3. 2007, More than 180k dev moved or started using AWS
-    4. 2010, All of Amazon moved to the AWS platform
-    5. 2012, First re:invent
-    6. 2013, Certifications
-    7. 2014, Committed to achieve 100% renewable energy usage
-    8. 2015, Revenue hits a new high of USD $6 billion per year
-    9. 2016, Run rate of $13 billion

 ### AWS Solutions Architect-Introduction:
 - Exam blueprint